Weingut PrimusRied Zieregg Sauvignon Blanc

 Original food and wine pairings with Ried Zieregg Sauvignon Blanc

-Discover the grape variety: Portugais bleu
+Discover the grape variety: Graisse

-The Portuguese blue-black is a grape variety originating from Austria.
+Graisse blanc is a grape variety that originated in France (South West).
 It produces a variety of grape specially used for wine making.
 It is rare to find this grape to eat on our tables.
-This variety of vine is characterized by medium-sized bunches and large grapes.
-You can find the Portuguese blue-black cultivated in these vineyards: Loire Valley, South-West, Provence & Corsica, Rhone Valley, Savoy & Bugey, Beaujolais.
+It should be noted that this grape variety can also be used for the elaboration of eaux de vie.
+The Graisse blanc can be found cultivated in these vineyards: South-West, Cognac, Bordeaux, Provence & Corsica, Rhone Valley.

 Last vintages of this wine

-Informations about the Winery Weingut Primus
+Informations about the Weingut Primus

-The Winery Weingut Primus is one of of the world's greatest estates.
+The Weingut Primus is one of of the world's greatest estates.
 It offers 15 wines for sale in the of Südsteiermark to come and discover on site or to buy online.

 The wine region of Südsteiermark